chaingateway/keystore-decryptor/README.md

-# Keystore Decryptor for Ethereum, BNB, and Polygon
+# Keystore Decryptor for EVM-based Blockchain Keystore Files

-This tool allows you to decrypt your **Ethereum**, **BNB**, or **Polygon** keystore files and extract the private key securely.
+This tool allows you to decrypt your EVM-based Keystore Files for blockchains like Ethereum, BNB, or Polygon and extract the private key securely.
 All operations are performed client-side in your browser to ensure maximum security and privacy.
 Your data is never sent to any server.

 ## Features
 - Decrypts Ethereum, BNB, and Polygon keystore files.